cicnavi/simple-file-cache-php/README.md

 ## Usage
 Use class Cicnavi\SimpleFileCache\SimpleFileCache to instantiate a cache instance.
-It requires following arguments:
+It can accept following arguments:
+* $cacheName (optional/recommended, string) - cache name used to separate cache domains, 'simple-file-cache' being default
-* $storagePath (required, string) - path to writable folder which will be used to store cache files
+* $storagePath (optional, string) - path to writable folder which will be used to store cache files.
-* $cacheName (recommended, string) - cache name used to separate cache domains (simple-file-cache being default)
+If not provided, default system 'tmp' folder will be used.
 * $fileSystemService (optional, Cicnavi\SimpleFileCache\Services\Interfaces\FileSystemServiceInterface) -
 FileSystemServiceInterface instance used to communicate with the filesystem (Cicnavi\SimpleFileCache\Services\FileSystemService being default)